Windsor Terrace, Brooklyn • Between 7th & 8th Ave

 Windsor Place has always been wetter than it looks.

-Live springs from Prospect Park's western edge seep into the combined sewer two blocks away.
-Beneath Park Slope, Vechte's Brook — a Gowanus tributary buried under asphalt since the 1800s — is audible at sewer grates on quiet mornings.
-NYC just announced a $68M flood project targeting this neighborhood.
+Vechte's Brook — a Gowanus tributary buried under asphalt since the 1800s — is audible at sewer grates on quiet mornings.
+NYC just announced a $68M flood project.
 Construction begins 2029.

 175 Years • 9 Chapters

 Deed records.
 Census rolls.
 The 1940 tax photos.
 The 1960 plane crash.
 The buried brook.
-The families who never left.
 Primary sources, all linked.
-Plus an AI that knows the whole story.

 Dec 16, 1960